-Reducing your dependency on carbs may require some time, especially if you have a history of consuming them frequently.
+Reducing your dependency on simple carbs may take some time, especially if you have a history of consuming too much, too often.
 Certain individuals may even find carbs and sugars to be sort-of “addictive.”

-Repairing — and practically resetting — one’s glucose tolerance and insulin sensitivity doesn’t happen overnight.
+Repairing your glucose tolerance and insulin sensitivity doesn’t happen overnight.
 It takes discipline.
 When the body is on a blood sugar roller coaster, inertia wants to keep it in that loop.
-And while the brain may not want to give up processed foods, you can opt to make healthy choices each day until your brain adapts.
+And while the brain may not want to give up simple sugars and refined foods, you can opt to make healthy choices each day until your brain adapts.

 The good news?
 The longer you eat a healthy diet, the more hunger hormones settle, flavor preferences shift, and the easier it gets.
 You just have to take it one day at a time.